amit-davidson/Chronos/README.md

 ```
 Usage of ./chronos:
   -file string
-    	The file containing the entry point of the function - main.go
+    	The file containing the entry point of the program
   -pkg string
     	Path to the to pkg of the file.
 Tells Chronos where to perform the search.
 By default, it assumes the file is inside $GOPATH
 ```